allegroai/clearml-docs/docs/clearml_agent.md

    pip3 install -U --extra-index-url https://*****@*****.allegro.ai/repository/clearml_agent_slurm/simple clearml-agent-slurm
    ```

-1. Create a new batch template.
+1. Create a batch template.
 Make sure to set the `SBATCH` variables to the resources you want to attach to the queue.
    The script below sets up an agent to run bare-metal, creating a virtual environment per job.
 For example:

    ```